simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 sudo tail -100 /var/log/dse-node2/system.log
 ```

 How does my cluster look?
+Notice how the machine ID is displayed when you have more than one node in a cluster - so you know where your nodes are running:
 ```
 sudo dse dse-node1 dsetool ring
 Server ID          Address          DC                   Rack         Workload             Graph  Status  State    Load             Owns                 Token                                        Health [0,1]